Difference Between Surface Pro and Surface Go

 The Microsoft Surface Go 3 is a 10.5-inch Windows tablet with a keypad and a kickstand that can be detached.
 It resembles its predecessor, the Microsoft Surface Go 2 (2020), in appearance and feel, with a strong magnesium chassis.

 It features a crisp display that becomes bright enough for most uses; nevertheless, its small size makes multitasking difficult, and the backlight flickers until you set the brightness to maximum, which may cause eye strain for certain users.
-The type of cover keyboard gives excellent typing experience, and the touchpad tracks well, however it is an attachment that must be purchased separately, just as the Surface Go 2.
+The type of cover keyboard gives an excellent typing experience, and the touchpad tracks well, however it is an attachment that must be purchased separately, just as the Surface Go 2.

 Main Differences Between Surface Pro and Surface Go

-1. One of the main differences is that Surface Go has a 10.5–inch screen, while Surface Pro has a 12.3–inch screen
+1. One of the main differences is that Surface Go has a 10.5–inch screen, while Surface Pro has a 12.3–inch screen.

 3. Surface Go supports some sim cards and networks, but Surface Pro supports many more accessories for improving use.

-4. Surface Pro has removable SSD options up to 1TB, But Surface Go has SSD driver of 128GB
+4. Surface Pro has removable SSD options up to 1TB, But Surface Go has an SSD driver of 128GB

 5. Surface Pro weighs 880g, while Surface Go is much lighter with 553g